-- Sort the Name, Project, State, Modify Time, Workflow Definition, and Completed columns by clicking on the column name. - After sorting a column, the page changes to a Workflow Search Results page and more search options are available. - Define a search to see only the workflows you choose.
-Click the New Search link. - The "star" icon allows you to save this web page to your Home page.
+- Sort the Name, Project, State, Modify Time, Workflow Definition, and Completed columns by clicking on the column name. - After sorting a column, the page changes to a Workflow Search Results page and more search options are available. - The "star" icon allows you to save this web page to your Home page.